-Forestry student Heather Coyle on placement at Glen Tanar Estate
+Forestry student Heather Coyle did a placement at Glen Tanar Estate

 Heather Coyle studied for an HND in Forestry at the Scottish School of Forestry (SSF), Inverness College UHI